SageOx + Figma

 Tips for better Figma recordings

-- Zoom in on the details.
-SageOx extracts keyframes — close-ups of spacing, color tokens, and component anatomy capture better than full-canvas shots.
+Zoom in on the details SageOx extracts keyframes — close-ups of spacing, color tokens, and component anatomy capture better than full-canvas shots.

-- Name your layers.
-When you hover or click, visible layer names in Figma give the transcript anchors that link to implementation.
+Name your layers When you hover or click, visible layer names in Figma give the transcript anchors that link to implementation.

-- Show the before and after.
-If you're redesigning, briefly show what exists today before walking through the new design.
+Show the before and after If you're redesigning, briefly show what exists today before walking through the new design.

-- Call out responsive behavior.
-Resize the frame on camera — "at 768px, these cards stack to a single column because..."
+Call out responsive behavior Resize the frame on camera — "at 768px, these cards stack to a single column because..."

 Build the habit

-The highest-value pattern: record a walkthrough every time you hand off a design.
 The handoff recording replaces the sync meeting, outlives the Slack thread, and gives every future engineer (human or AI) the full context of your design intent.

+Anyone on your team can upload recordings through the web — no CLI, no setup.
 Within a month, your Team Context has a visual history of why the UI looks the way it does — not just the final pixels, but the reasoning behind every tradeoff.

 What's next